 How do I decide on a policy plan for my parent?

 Usually when children are buying final expense insurance for parents, they have experienced the longer process of getting term insurance for their family or maybe they don’t have any life insurance experience because it is a benefit through their employer.
 Either way, looking into burial insurance when you still have kids at home is usually a new process for most.
 The best way to be sure you are getting the most coverage for the lowest premium with a reputable company is to use a broker.
 Brokers have access to numerous companies while insurance agents are usually aligned with just one or two companies.
 This means a broker works for YOU, not the insurance companies.
-Assurance Life is a broker who works with nationwide companies such as Mutual of Omaha, AIG, Gerber Life, Family Benefit, and more.
+Assurance Life is a broker who works with nationwide companies such as Mutual of Omaha, AIG, Gerber Life, Royal Neighbors, and more.
 With so many companies, we know the niche that each one has and where your parents would get the most coverage based on their age and particular health conditions.
 There is a lot that the insurance companies consider- medications, prior health problems, current diagnosis, age, and weight.
 Assurance Life is able to get quotes from multiple companies and compare them to find the best final expense insurance for your parents.